What do Pace School Programs include?

 How do students enroll at Pace School?

 A referral must come through the child’s home school district’s department of special education.
-Parents interested in enrolling their child should contact the Intake Coordinator for additional information and guidance on the referral process.
+Parents interested in enrolling their child should contact the admissions department at admissions@paceschool.org for additional information and guidance on the referral process.

-The school provides the full range of academic subjects including reading, language arts, math, social studies, health/physical education, art, music, and computers.
+The school provides the full range of academic subjects including reading, language arts, math, science, social studies, health/physical education, art, music, life skills, technology and career education and exploration.
 Other services include speech and language, reading specialists, and psychological services.
 Each classroom at Pace School is lead by a special education teacher certified through the PA Department of Education.

 What geographic region does the school serve?

-Each year Pace serves 40 or more school districts from seven counties including: Allegheny, Armstrong, Beaver, Butler, Indiana, Washington, and Westmoreland.
+Each year Pace serves more than 40 school districts from seven counties including: Allegheny, Armstrong, Beaver, Butler, Indiana, Washington, and Westmoreland.

 What are the benefits to kids and families of placement at Pace School?